Robert Morton Nance: Work with the Cornish language

-In 1898, Robert Morton Nance wrote "The Merry Ballad of the Cornish Pasty".
+In 1898, Robert Morton Nance wrote The Merry Ballad of the Cornish Pasty.

 Nance began studying the Cornish language in 1904 from Henry Jenner's A Handbook of the Cornish language, although he would later steer the language revival towards mediaeval Cornish.

 He began to write and illustrate poetry for Arthur Quiller-Couch's Cornish Magazine.

 In 1909, Nance and Jenner met in Falmouth while the former was researching for the book A Glossary of Cornish Sea Words (published only after his death as a memorial volume in 1959).
 They became friends and spent the next decade researching Cornish and collecting tidbits of traditional Cornish.
 These were published in a series of papers which were read both to the Royal Institution of Cornwall and the Royal Cornwall Polytechnic Society.

 Jenner and Nance formed the first Old Cornwall Society in St Ives in 1920.
 Its motto was "Cuntelleugh an Brewyon us Gesys na vo Kellys Travyth".
-By 1924, there were sufficient Old Cornwall Societies to for a Federation, with Jenner as its president and Nance as its recorder.
+By 1924, there were sufficient Old Cornwall Societies for a Federation, with Jenner as its president and Nance as its recorder.
 The Federation established the periodical Old Cornwall in 1925.

 The 1920s to circa 1940 saw Nance and A. S. D. Smith using the works of Edward Lhuyd and Whitley Stokes, as well as Breton grammar, to resolve the issue of syntax and grammar in Cornish.

-In 1928, on the 21st of September, Nance, Jenner and others held the first Gorsedh Kernow at Boscawen-Un.
+On 21 September 1928, Nance, Jenner and others held the first Gorsedh Kernow at Boscawen-Un.
 Twelve bards were made, including Nance who took the bardic name Mordon ('Sea Wave').
 In 1929, he published Cornish for All, a work which detailed a version of Cornish based on the Ordinalia and other mediaeval texts, creating the Unified Cornish spelling system and defining the next phase of the Revival.

 An Balores, the first play written in Unified Cornish, was written by Nance in 1932 and performed that year at the Celtic Congress meeting in Truro.